carmenbianca/report-liferay/plan.md

 that an expert knows the process well, and is familiar enough with the process to detect its pain points.

-### What are the demands, requirements and limitations of Liferay in the context of automating their licensing policies?
+### What are the demands, requirements, and limitations of Liferay in the context of automating their licensing policies?

 One part of this sub-question is extremely easy to address: @liferay-inbound and
 @liferay-outbound already give a lot of information on Liferay's requirements